 Let's resume the last exercise of the =If function.
 A businessman gives a 5 % discount to customers who buy 5 of the same item or more.
 The discount is raised to 10 % if the customer buys 10 or more.

 Using the =If function, the formula may look like this: =If(B1>=10, b3*0.1, if (B1>=5, b3*0.05, 0)).
 This formula is simple because it has only three possibilities (10 and above, between 5 and 10 and between 0 and 5).
 The formula becomes more difficult to create when you add more and more possibilities.
 The function =Vlookup or =Hlookup can help in this situation.

 These functions need three parameters to work.
 The first one is the cell address that will be compared to a grid or a comparison table.
-It will be compared with the contents of the second parameter that will contain the address of the range of cells of a comparison table.
-The third parameter is to indicate the column (for =Vlookup) or the row (for =Hlookup) that will be shown from the comparison table.
+It will be compared with the contents of the second argument that will contain the address of the range of cells of a comparison table.
+The third argument is to indicate the column (for =Vlookup) or the row (for =Hlookup) that will be shown from the comparison table.

 =Vlookup(cell to compare, comparison table, index of the column)

 Before using the function, you must prepare a comparison table.

 Enter the following numbers in the appropriate cells, or in the A13 to B15 cells.